Azure/bicep-registry-modules/CONTRIBUTING.md

 ## Submitting a pull request

 Once the module files are validated locally, you can commit your changes and open a pull request.
 You must link the new module proposal in the pull request description if you are trying to add a new module.
-Another thing to mention is that adding or updating multiple modules is not supported and will cause a failure in the pull request validation CI, so please only add or change one module at a time.
+Adding or updating multiple modules is not supported and will cause a failure in the pull request validation CI, so please only add or change one module at a time.

 ## Publishing a module